Foreign income for family assistance

 - cover the income you expect for the Australian financial year, which runs from 1 July to 30 June.

-Visit the ATO website if you’re not sure if your foreign income is taxable in Australia.
+Read about foreign income on the ATO website if you’re not sure if your foreign income is taxable in Australia.

-If you don’t pay tax on it
+If you don’t pay tax on foreign income

 If you don’t pay Australian tax on foreign income you get, you must include it.
 List it as foreign income in your family income estimate.